zendframework/zend-diactoros/README.md

 $ composer require zendframework/zend-diactoros
 ```

-`zend-diactoros` has the following dependencies (which are managed by Composer):
+`zend-diactoros` has the following dependency (which is managed by Composer):

 - `psr/http-message`, which defines interfaces for HTTP messages, including requests and responses. `zend-diactoros` provides implementations of each of these.